cobragroup/cocoabox/README.md

 ### GRAPH THEORY ANALYSIS (optional)

 Computes the following graph theoretical properties of (symmetric) connectivity matrices: clustering coefficient, characteristic path length, small-world coefficient, efficiency, transitivity, and assortativity.
-Performs a statistical comparison of the difference between the two groups (for each graph theoretical property), using a statistical test.
+Performs a statistical comparison of the difference between the two groups (for each graph theoretical property), using the Mann-Whitney U-test.

 Parameters:
 - **Threshold density** - the thresholding density (percentage of nonzero elements) to which the input connectivity matrices are first thresholded before the graph theoretical properties are computed (default: 0.25)